pipe-cd/pipecd/docs/content/en/docs/operator-manual/piped/adding-an-analysis-provider.md

 ---

-You define the information needed to connect from your Piped to the Analysis Provider:
+You define the information needed to connect from your Piped to the Analysis Provider.

+For instance, you're using Prometheus:

 ```yaml
 apiVersion: pipecd.dev/v1beta1
 kind: Piped